 Once you have your plans, you are going to need building materials including a trailer.
 It is also a good idea to get some hands-on building experience before you begin.
 Best-selling author, speaker, and owner of Tiny Home Builders, Dan Louche, holds workshops that walk you through the process of building your tiny home.

 Planning is the procrastinator’s best friend.
-Sure, there is a certain amount of preparation that has to happen, but the real work begins when you take the leap and start the actual work.
+Sure, there is a certain amount of preparation that has to happen, but the real work begins when you take the leap and start the actual doing.
 Whether you are building or buying, get out of that comfort zone and go for it!
 Start living your big dream and live tiny!